An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 \section{Proof of main result (Theorem~\ref{main})}

 In this section we prove Theorem \ref{main} according to the model described in Section~\ref{sec:pics}.

 We shall require two preliminary results.
-Observation~\ref{importantobs} states that we cannot ``jump over'' a height of a labelled tree as it is traversed to produce its corresponding nucleotide sequence.
-Lemma~\ref{importantlemma} counts the number of nucleotides at a fixed height that occur in a subsequence of the nucleotide sequence corresponding to the natural labelling of a P-unsaturated full floral tree.
-The four cases of Lemma~\ref{importantlemma} are illustrated in Figure~\ref{fourcases} using a tree of height $3$, with nucleotides $N_1$ and $N_2$ marked in red in the tree representation (left) and corresponding arc representation (right), and the nucleotides occurring at height $h$ between $N_1$ and $N_2$ marked in green.
+Observation~\ref{importantobs} states that we cannot ``jump over'' a depth of a labelled tree as it is traversed to produce its corresponding nucleotide sequence.
+Lemma~\ref{importantlemma} counts the number of nucleotides at a fixed depth that occur in a subsequence of the nucleotide sequence corresponding to the natural labelling of a P-unsaturated perfect floral tree.
+The four cases of Lemma~\ref{importantlemma} are illustrated in Figure~\ref{fourcases} using a tree of height $3$, with nucleotides $N_1$ and $N_2$ marked in red in the tree representation (left) and corresponding arc representation (right), and the nucleotides occurring at depth $h$ between $N_1$ and $N_2$ marked in green.

 \begin{obs} Let $S$ be the nucleotide sequence corresponding to a labelled tree.
-Then adjacent nucleotides in $S$ occur either at the same height or at heights that differ by one. \end{obs}
+Then adjacent nucleotides in $S$ occur either at the same depth or at depths that differ by one. \end{obs}

-\begin{lem} Let $S$ be the nucleotide sequence corresponding to the natural labelling of a P-unsaturated full floral tree of height $n+1$.
-Let $N_1$ be a nucleotide at height $k$.
-Suppose at least one nucleotide following $N_1$ in $S$ is at height $\ell$, and let $N_2$ be the first such nucleotide.
+\begin{lem} Let $S$ be the nucleotide sequence corresponding to the natural labelling of a P-unsaturated perfect floral tree of height $n+1$.
+Let $N_1$ be a nucleotide at depth $k$.
+Suppose at least one nucleotide following $N_1$ in $S$ is at depth $\ell$, and let $N_2$ be the first such nucleotide.